HeIIow2/music-downloader/README.md

-If you just wanna start implementing, then just use the code example, I dont care.
+If you just want to start implementing, then just use the code example, I don't care.
-For those who don't want any bugs and use it as intended *(which is reccomended, cuz I am only one person so there are defs bugs)* continue reading.
+For those who don't want any bugs and use it as intended *(which is recommended, cuz I am only one person so there are defs bugs)* continue reading.

 ## Appending and Merging data